jabed-umar/MoirePy/docs/angle_calculation_process.md

 </details>

 <br>

 ### Time Complexity

 If the number points is of the order $O(n^2)$ and they are sorted by distance, the time complexity of this part becomes $O(n^2 \log n^2)$.
 Apart from this all other steps are multiple order smaller than this cost, hence can be ignored.
 That makes this algorithm much less than the $O(n^3)$ of the Diophantine approach and arguably more intuitive.

+### Calculating the lattice vectors given the overlapping points

 ## Summary